arutprakash/Petri-Net-Analysis-on-Dining-Philosophers-Problem/README.md

-# PetriNet Analysis for Wireless Sensor Networks
+# PetriNet Analysis for Dining Philosophers Problem

 ### Modelling and Simulation of WSN
 This section will cover the modelling of MAC-layer & Application-Layer protocols for Low-powered Wireless Sensor Networks.